robinjmurphy/monies/README.md

 ## Usage

-Get a sample access token from the [Mondo Developer Portal](https://developers.getmondo.co.uk), then export it:
+Get a sample access token from the [Monzo Developer Portal](https://developers.monzo.com), then export it:

 ```
-export MONDO_TOKEN=...
+export MONZO_TOKEN=...
 ```

 (Proper authentication is coming soon!)